zedatgithub12/yegna/README.md

 ### `/apps`
 This folder contains separate portal systems for different use cases:
-- **Central Portal:** The main dashboard for managing the entire application.
+- **Central Portal:**  A central portal service dashboard boilerplate.
-- **Branch Portal:** A dashboard tailored for branch-specific operations.
+- **Branch Portal:** A branch portal service dashboard boilerplate.

 ### `/packages`
 This folder contains shared resources such as UI components, hooks, and configurations: